ejfox/tmux-link-grab/README.md

 ## Troubleshooting

-### "No URLs or IPs found"
+### "No URLs, IPs, or paths found"
-- Make sure there are URLs/IPs in the current pane's scrollback
+- Make sure there are URLs/IPs/paths in the current window's scrollback
 - Try scrolling up to add more history

 ### "Missing dependencies"